10 Best Milwaukee Angle Grinders

 Voltage Platform and Runtime

 Milwaukee organizes its cordless tools into M12 and M18 battery systems.
 True angle grinders live almost exclusively on the M18 platform because grinding demands high sustained current.
 M12 tools in this category are usually right-angle die grinders or cut-off tools, which are excellent for detail work but lack the torque for heavy grinding.
-If you already own Milwaukee M18 batteries, buying a tool-only grinder saves money and keeps your kit consistent.
+If you already own Milwaukee M18 batteries, a tool-only grinder saves money and keeps your kit consistent.

 Switch Styles and Safety Features

 Milwaukee angle grinders come with paddle switches, slide switches, or no-lock paddle designs.
 A paddle switch requires constant hand pressure, so the wheel stops almost immediately when you release your grip.
 This is the preferred style for OSHA-sensitive job sites and for anyone working on ladders or in awkward positions.
 A slide switch can be locked on, which is convenient for long cuts but requires more caution.
-No-lock paddle switches remove the lock-on function entirely, adding an extra layer of safety.
+No-lock paddle switches remove the lock-on function entirely, adding another layer of safety.

 Variable Speed and Accessory Matching